telerik/blazor-docs/knowledge-base/change-theme-runtime.md

 ## Solution

 The app stylesheets reside outside the Razor component hierarchy, so the Blazor code cannot access them.
-You can change the current Telerik [themes or swatch]({%slug themes-overview%}) at runtime with [JSInterop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-javascript-from-dotnet).
+You can change the current Telerik [theme or swatch]({%slug themes-overview%}) at runtime with [JSInterop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-javascript-from-dotnet).

 The following algorithm follows the commonly used approach to replace a CSS file in any web app.
 You can use it for built-in themes and custom themes, regardless of the [CSS theme's physical location]({%slug themes-overview%}#using-a-theme).